Utkarsh-Deshmukh/Fingerprint-Feature-Extraction/README.md

 The feature set for the image consists of the location of Terminations and Bifurcations and their orientations

+# Running the source files
+- run the file main.py
+- the input image is stored in the folder "enhanced".
+If the input image is not enhanced, the minutiae features will be very noisy

+# Libraries needed:
+- opencv
+- skimage
+- numpy
+- math

+# Note
 use the code https://github.com/Utkarsh-Deshmukh/Fingerprint-Enhancement-Python to enhance the fingerprint image.
 This program takes in the enhanced fingerprint image and extracts the minutiae features.